 In examining the values that define communities, Contemporary Civilization allows students to engage in critical analysis and to explore how they themselves can become active and informed citizens.
 The Columbia College Rose Research Ambassador program allows students who have successfully completed Contemporary Civilization to promote a culture of scholarship, investigation and community that Contemporary Civilization fosters early on in students’ time at Columbia.
 It provides an opportunity for students to consider how Contemporary Civilization informs their intellectual investigations in specific fields and/or areas of research.
 By writing about and reflecting on research, and by building on students’ earlier exposure to texts covered in CC, this opportunity allows students to consider research as an extension of their engagement with core texts.
 In so doing, students demystify the research process, allowing them to consider how research further strengthens the skills they developed in Contemporary Civilization.
 In writing about research, students will also assist departments and faculty in creating a culture of critical analysis and undergraduate research.
 Finally, this opportunity allows students to consider how research gives them the flexibility of mind required in any post-graduate plan they seek to pursue, a mission that is at the heart of Contemporary Civilization.

-Students accepted for this program will contribute blog pieces to a webpage on the Academic Affairs website.
+Students accepted for this program will be available for near peer advising, and they will contribute blog pieces to a webpage on the Academic Affairs website.
 The objective of this blog is to allow students to reflect upon their CC Journey, to promote a culture of research and scholarship among undergraduates, to empower the broader undergraduate community to engage in or consider research opportunities, and to consider how the Core and the skills it engenders can inform and enrich students’ intellectual pursuits and the opportunities they choose to pursue in their undergraduate career and beyond.
 The blog entries can be lofty or practical (or both!).

 Possible blog prompts, which will be developed through a collaborative effort, might include topics such as: